-The Company's amended and restated stock ownership quidelines provide that all named executive officers are required to own three times their annual base salary in Company common stock.
-In addition, such quidelines require non-employee directors to hold three times their annual cash retainer in Company common stock.
+The Company's amended and restated stock ownership guidelines provide that all named executive officers are required to own three times their annual base salary in Company common stock.
+In addition, such guidelines require non-employee directors to hold three times their annual cash retainer in Company common stock.
 Stock ownership includes direct stock ownership but does not include unvested stock awards.
 Pursuant to the stock ownership guidelines, the stock ownership level will be calculated annually on the day of the Company's annual meeting of stockholders based on the prior thirty-day average closing stock price as reported by the NYSE.
 Until the stock ownership level is met, each executive officer and non-employee director must retain at least 75% of the net shares received upon vesting of restricted stock awards and 50% of the net shares received upon exercise of stock options.
-When an executive officer's stock ownership requirement increases as a result of an increase in the officer's annual salary, the officer will become subject to such higher stock ownership level over a five-year proportional phase-in period.
-All of our named executive officers are in compliance with the stock ownership guidelines (either because they meet the applicable stock ownership level or because they are in compliance with the applicable retention ratios in instances where the applicable stock ownership level has not been met).
+When an executive officer's stock ownership requirement increases as a result of an increase in the officer will become subject to such higher stock ownership level over a five-year proportional phase-in period.